-The Combat Cancer website, designed by Frank Chapman, is a tribute to each and every patient, family member, caregiver, volunteer & loyal supporter in the vast cancer community.
+The Combat Cancer website is a tribute to each and every patient, family member, caregiver, volunteer & loyal supporter in the vast cancer community.
 I can't thank him enough for bringing my 'late night vision' to life.

 So, like that patriotic Uncle Sam poster of yesteryear - We Want You!
 Won't you enlist as one of our Recruitment Officers?
 It's the easier job in the Army, all you have to do is tell everyone you know about the Combat Cancer Campaign and our web site.
 Tell them about our Soldiers and how they are being deployed all over the country.
 Together, we're the troops on the front lines and there's no surrender in us.

 And, finally, to my dear cousin, Donna, hang in there, keep fighting the fight and never, ever give up.
 (Love ya Cuz, Linda)